microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/identifylargegalleryview.md

 ---
-title: "How to identify the large gallery view application in the roster"
+title: "Learn how to identify the large gallery view application in the roster"
 description: "Describes how the large gallery view application can be identified in the roster."
 author: "navali-msft"
 ms.localizationpriority: medium